Focke-Wulf Fw 58 Weihe: Design and development

 Work on the Fw 58 commenced during the early 1930s; its development was closely paralleled by the Arado Ar 77, which was designed to fulfil the same specification.

 The Fw 58 featured welded steel tube construction across its fuselage along with mixed materials for its covering.
 It had a semi-cantilever wing that was primarily metal, but made use of fabric aft of the spar.
 This wing was mounted relatively low on the fuselage, the centre sections of which were braced between the uppermost point of the engine mounting and the fuselage.
 In contrast, the tailplane, which was positioned forward of the fin, was braced from beneath via struts.
 The underside of both of the engine nacelles featured a recess into which the main undercarriage retracted into during flight.
 The Fw 58 was powered by a pair of Argus As 10C V-8 inverted air-cooled piston engines, capable of generating up to 240 PS.

 During 1935, the first prototype conducted its maiden flight.
 It was quickly joined by the second prototype which, unlike the first, had been constructed to a military configuration; one of the more prominent visual differences between the two aircraft was the presence of defensive MG 15 machine guns in the nose and dorsal positions of the latter.
 The configuration of the second prototype, sometimes referred to as Fw 58A, did not actually correspond to many of the quantity production aircraft as production was quickly transitioned to the improved Fw 58B, which most closely corresponded to the design of the fourth prototype.
 This model featured the ability to carry bombs and could even be outfitted with floats; when in the latter configuration, the aircraft was designated as Fw 58BW.
 However, the definitive production model was the Fw 58C, which had a faired-in nose and could accommodate up to six passengers.

 Operational history

 A major customer for the Fw 58 was the Luftwaffe, a large number of its operational units were equipped with multiple aircraft, either Fw 58Bs or Fw 58Cs, for light transport and communications purposes.
 The type would see use as an air ambulance and several other secondary roles, including aerial application for agricultural products.
-At least 30 specially configurated Fw 58s were deployed to the Eastern Front to spray potential sources of disease for German ground forces.
+At least 30 specially configured Fw 58s were deployed to the Eastern Front to spray potential sources of disease for German ground forces.

 Between 1938 and 1939, eight aircraft in an airliner were supplied to the German flag carrier Deutsche Luft Hansa.
 Furthermore, a few aircraft were used for various experimental purposes, including early trials of aerial refuelling apparatus.
 Numerous private pilots, including the aeronautical engineer Kurt Tank (who had headed the design of the Fw 58), operated the type as a personal aircraft.